-The spectrophotometer is a very sophisticated instrument and it is very important to keep it in a clean condition at all times.
-Although, it is understandable that the unit can become dirty in prolong usage or in the dusty environments.
+The spectrophotometer is a very sophisticated instrument and it is very important to keep it clean condition.
 These instructions will help you properly clean your instrument.
-Read them thoroughly and follow precisely.

 Daily check your white calibration disk for any contamination.
 It must be shiny and clean of finger prints and other particles.
 If it is dirty, use a clean, lint-free, soft cloth and wipe the white calibration disk with it gently, in circular motions, making sure you do not scratch it.
 You may use denatured alcohol only if there is excessive dirt.